Neutrino Charge Radii from COHERENT Elastic Neutrino-Nucleus Scattering: Fit of the time-integrated COHERENT energy spectrum

 for $E \leq m_{\mu} / 2 \simeq 52.8 \, \text{MeV}$, with the normalization factor $ \eta = r N_{\text{POT}} / 4 \pi L^2 $, where $r=0.08$ is the number of neutrinos per flavor that are produced for each proton on target, $ N_{\text{POT}} = 1.76\times 10^{23} $ is the number of proton on target and $ L = 19.3 \, \text{m} $ is the distance between the source and the COHERENT CsI detector~\cite{Akimov:2017ade}.
 The three neutrino spectra are illustrated in Fig.~\ref{fig:spec}.
 Note that for the $\bar\nu_{\mu}$ spectrum it is important to take into account the relation in Eq.~(\ref{antinu}).

-Figure~\ref{fig:histT0} illustrates the effects of the neutrino charge radii $\langle{r}_{\nu_{e}}^{2}\rangle$ and $\langle{r}_{\nu_{\mu}}^{2}\rangle$ in the fit of the COHERENT data.
-Note that for $|\langle{r}_{\nu_{e,\mu}}^{2}\rangle| \simeq 20 \times 10^{-32} \, \text{cm}^2$ the contribution of the proton term in Eq.~(\ref{cs}) becomes similar to that of the neutron term, which is dominant in the absence of neutrino charge radii.
+Figure~\ref{fig:histT0} illustrates the effects of the neutrino charge radii $\langle{r}_{\nu_{e}}^2\rangle$ and $\langle{r}_{\nu_{\mu}}^2\rangle$ in the fit of the COHERENT data.
+Note that for $|\langle{r}_{\nu_{e,\mu}}^2\rangle| \simeq 20 \times 10^{-32} \, \text{cm}^2$ the contribution of the proton term in Eq.~(\ref{cs}) becomes similar to that of the neutron term, which is dominant in the absence of neutrino charge radii.
 Therefore, since the uncertainties of the COHERENT data are quite large, we expect to obtain limits on the neutrino charge radii of the order of $20 \times 10^{-32} \, \text{cm}^2$.
-Indeed, one can see from Fig.~\ref{fig:histT0} that values of $\langle{r}_{\nu_{e}}^{2}\rangle$ and $\langle{r}_{\nu_{\mu}}^{2}\rangle$ of this size generate histograms that fit badly the data.
+Indeed, one can see from Fig.~\ref{fig:histT0} that values of $\langle{r}_{\nu_{e}}^2\rangle$ and $\langle{r}_{\nu_{\mu}}^2\rangle$ of this size generate histograms that fit badly the data.

 The first two columns in Tab.~\ref{tab:fit} and Fig.~\ref{fig:dim-2-4} show the results of the fit of the time-integrated COHERENT energy spectrum considering only the effects of the diagonal neutrino charge radii $\langle{r}_{\nu_{e}}^2\rangle$ and $\langle{r}_{\nu_{\mu}}^2\rangle$.
 This restriction is appropriate for the measurement of the neutrino charge radii predicted by the Standard Model [Eqs.~(\ref{reSM}) and (\ref{rmSM})], where there are no transition charge radii.
 From Tab.~\ref{tab:fit} one can see that the fits of the data are very good both with fixed and free $R_{n}$.
 The allowed ranges of $\langle{r}_{\nu_{e}}^2\rangle$ and $\langle{r}_{\nu_{\mu}}^2\rangle$ are some tens of $10^{-32} \, \text{cm}^2$, as expected.
-From Tab.~\ref{tab:fit} and Fig.~\ref{fig:dim-2-4} one can see that the allowed range of $\langle{r}_{\nu_{e}}^2\rangle$ is almost insensitive to the value of $R_{n}$, whereas the allowed range of $\langle{r}_{\nu_{\mu}}^2\rangle$ increases by about 30\% in the free $R_{n}$ approach.
+From Tab.~\ref{tab:fit} and Fig.~\ref{fig:dim-2-4} one can see that the allowed ranges of $\langle{r}_{\nu_{e}}^2\rangle$ and $\langle{r}_{\nu_{\mu}}^2\rangle$ are almost insensitive to the value of $R_{n}$.

-The authors of Ref.~\cite{Kosmas:2017tsq} obtained bounds on $\langle{r}_{\nu_{e}}^2\rangle$ and $\langle{r}_{\nu_{\mu}}^2\rangle$ from an analysis of the total number of COHERENT events.
-Their results are different from ours, after taking into account the factor-of-two different definitions of the neutrino charge radii discussed in Section~\ref{sec:framework}.
-It is likely that this is due to the assumption in Ref.~\cite{Kosmas:2017tsq} of $ \langle{r}_{\bar\nu_{\ell}}^2\rangle = \langle{r}_{\nu_{\ell}}^2\rangle $, contrary to the correct relation in Eq.~(\ref{antinu}).
-Indeed, we checked that making that assumption the fit of the total number of COHERENT events yields results similar to those presented in Ref.~\cite{Kosmas:2017tsq}.